ashleve/lightning-hydra-template/README.md

 The `config.yaml` from `.hydra` folder contains all overriden parameters and sections.
 <br><br><br>
+-->

 ### Limitations

-- Template doesn't support k-fold cross validation, but it's possible to achieve it with Lightning Loop interface.
+- Currently, template doesn't support k-fold cross validation, but it's possible to achieve it with Lightning Loop interface.
 See the [official example](https://github.com/PyTorchLightning/pytorch-lightning/blob/master/pl_examples/loop_examples/kfold.py).
 Implementing it requires rewriting the training pipeline.
-- Pytorch Lightning might not the best choice for scalable reinforcement learning, it's better to use something like [Ray](https://github.com/ray-project/ray).
+- Pytorch Lightning might not the best choice for scalable reinforcement learning, it's probably better to use something like [Ray](https://github.com/ray-project/ray).
 - Currently hyperparameter search with Hydra Optuna Plugin doesn't support prunning.

 <br><br>